Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Compatible Platforms

-While learning on the go is not for everybody, I don’t mind having that option.
+Learning on the go is not for everybody, but having the option is a genuine plus.
 To help students access their courses more easily, e-learning platforms build mobile apps that are very similar to their web versions.

 You can download Coursera apps on your Android and iOS devices.